cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 Although segmentation tools may have very specific uses (e.g. the last example above could be used as seeds for an AI-powered spine segmentation, by providing the spine's extent), segmentation mixins themselves are intended to be reusable in many contexts.
 Other than their intended use case, segmentation mixins are functionally just mixins in the context of `cornerstoneTools`, so can be [injected by plugins like any other mixin](../third-party-functionality/index.md).

-As the deliniation mechanisms can vary from simple to complex, the only requirement of a segmentation mixin is that it must call `BaseTool`'s `this.applyActiveStrategy(evt, operationData)` with the `operationData` it produces at the end of the delination cycle.
+As the delineation mechanisms can vary from simple to complex, the only requirement of a segmentation mixin is that it must call `BaseTool`'s `this.applyActiveStrategy(evt, operationData)` with the `operationData` it produces at the end of the delination cycle.

 Taking the `circleSegmentationMixin` as an example: